 It’s important to remember that most students have never formally assessed another student.
 Nor have they given or received formal feedback.
 Not fully explaining the ‘hows’ and ‘whys’ of peer assessment will result in confusion, resentment, anger and a few tears shed.
 Because of this, we have endeavoured to provide you with the tools needed to ensure that the peer assessment process goes well for you and your students.

-Peer Assessment Videos
+Peer Feedback Videos

 This TEDx video is also a fantastic resource to introduce students to the importance of giving and receiving feedback.